Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-10-getting-started-with-machine-learning.md

 <h3 id="programming">Programming</h3>

 Python programming language is a no-brainer choice when it comes to machine learning.
 This is because it is easy to learn, highly readable by others and has larger community for help around the world.
-You need to learn python using freely available learning materials given below.
+We need to learn python using freely available learning materials given below.

 * [HackerRank](https://www.hackerrank.com/){:target="_blank"}
 * [Python Programming Resources](https://gogul.dev/software/python-programming){:target="_blank"}

 It will take some time to get a good grip on Python (say 1-2 months).
-After that, you could start learning python libraries that are used for machine learning such as
+After that, we could start learning python libraries that are used for machine learning such as

 * [NumPy](https://numpy.org/){:target="_blank"}
 * [SciPy](https://www.scipy.org/){:target="_blank"}